Beyond the Schema: A Practical Guide to Querying and Interacting with SQLite, MySQL, & PostgreSQL¶

 Conclusion¶

-statements.
+Mastering the art of SQL goes beyond writing SELECT statements.
 It encompasses how you connect to your database, execute scripts, analyze performance, and manage its state through various tools and environments.
-As demonstrated by the Exam Management System (ems-db)
+As demonstrated by the Exam Management System (ems-db) project's supporting files, each database system—SQLite, MySQL, and PostgreSQL—offers a slightly different, yet powerful, set of tools and commands for these tasks.

 By familiarizing yourself with these practical aspects, you become a more well-rounded and effective data professional.